Here's The 3-Step Routine That Calmed My Seborrheic Dermatitis

 After living with a flaky scalp for as long as I could remember, I recently figured out what it was: Seborrheic dermatitis.
 Also known as "sebo" or "adult cradle cap," the condition is a type of eczema triggered by stress, hormone imbalance, chemical irritants, and extremely dry or cold weather.

-I found out thanks to Alan Dattner, M.D.'s, OG skin care book Radiant Skin.
+I found out thanks to Alan Dattner, M.D., after reading his skin care book Radiant Skin.
 It was the only beauty book I could find with extensive information—an entire chapter!—dedicated to the condition.
-Also known as "adult cradle cap," sebo is a type of eczema triggered by stress, hormone imbalance, chemical irritants in shampoos, and extremely dry or cold weather.
-According to Cybele Fishman, M.D., sebo could also be a sign that your skin's microbiome is out of balance.
+And then I consulted holistic and board-certified dermatologist Cybele Fishman, M.D., who told me sebo could be a sign that your skin's microbiome is out of balance.

 I had to experiment (for what would be more than a decade) to find products and ingredients that would work through trial and error.
 A three-pronged approach of stress management, finding the right, safe topicals, and weekly treatment rituals became the winning combination for me.
 Familiarizing myself with triggers that made it worse and products that soothed was key.
 For example, I know now to expect a flare-up when I'm really stressed, and the reverse is true: Typically on vacation I'm less likely to experience flaking.